 Victor Harbor Beaches

-The beaches along the coast at Victor are beautiful.
+The beaches along the coast at Victor are beautiful but some spots are waaaay better than others (looking at you foreshore seaweed mountains).
 Make sure you’re aware of the tidal movement if you’re out in a kayak as there can be some rips that pull you out.
 There are very few waves as Granite Island tends to block these, which makes it a lovely place for children to play in the water, fly kites and build castles and forts.

-Middleton and Port Elliot are close by if you have kids who are interested in body-boarding or surfing.
+Middleton and Port Elliot are close by if you have kids who are interested in body-boarding or surfing, plus these are the nicest beaches by far when it comes to the sandy beaches you think of back in town.
 The waves here are great for those learning to surf as the waves aren’t too large and the water is shallow quite a long way out.
 Please be aware that the tidal pull here is extremely strong.
 Even though the water looks very shallow it can drag children out very, very quickly and sweep their feet from under them.
 It is very important you keep a close eye on your children.

 Port Elliot Bakery

-I don’t even know where to start with the Port Elliott Bakery.
-Basically, it’s a South Australian icon and you can’t go to Victor without getting a pie, pasty or sausage roll from there!
+A South Australian icon and you can’t go to Victor without getting a pie, pasty or sausage roll from there!
 There are often line ups so that pretty much explains just how awesome this place is.
-I’ve always figured that the energy and kilojoules it takes lining up balances it all out! *Photo from Port Elliot Bakery Facebook Page
+I’ve always figured that the energy and kilojoules it takes lining up balances it all out!

-Family Friendly Things to do in Victor Harbor
+Family Friendly Things to Do and See in Victor Harbor

 The South Australian Whale Centre is South Australia’s largest marine focused interpretative centre.